Recombinant human GDF-5 protein (Qk070)

 • Differentiation of adipose-derived stromal cells to osteogenic lineages

-GDF-5 activity is determined using the GDF-5-responsive firefly luciferase reporter assay.
-Transfected HEK293T cells are treated in triplicate with a serial dilution of GDF-5 for 24 hours.
-Firefly luciferase activity is measured and normalised to the control Renilla luciferase activity.
+GDF-5 activity was determined using the GDF-5-responsive firefly luciferase reporter assay.
+Transfected HEK293T cells were treated in triplicate with a serial dilution of GDF-5 for 24 hours.
+Firefly luciferase activity was measured and normalised to the control Renilla luciferase activity.
 Data from Qk070 lot #204571.
 EC50 = 7.2 ng/mL (0.53 nM).

 Recombinant GDF-5 migrates as a major band at approximately 27 kDa in non-reduced conditions (NR).
 Upon reduction (R), only the monomer band at approximately 13.5 kDa is visible.
 No contaminating protein bands are present.
 The purified recombinant protein (3 µg) was resolved using 15% w/v SDS-PAGE in reduced (+β-mercaptoethanol, R) and non-reduced (NR) conditions and stained with Coomassie Brilliant Blue R250.
 Data from Qk070 batch #204571.